gselini/gselini.github.io/index.md

 Mostly and preferably in telco domain, focusing on data-intensive back-end applications. \
 Implementing analytical transformations (i.e. deriving data from relationships among data), also in bulk and continuous processing. \
 Long-term commitment to constructing durable non-throw-away software. \
-Oriented towards projects rather than school-like one-day tasks.
+Oriented towards projects rather than one-day tasks.

 While experienced, I am no rentier and my goal is not to endlessly repeat what I already know, neither do I think that cutting and pasting is the best way to employ skilled people. \
 On the contrary there is a capacity for evolving, using what we know, to do what we do not know yet. \